-Most of the urban art is by the canal but if you’re looking to do a full recce like us, visit my guide to finding Vienna’s street art.
+Most of the urban art is by the canal but if you’re looking to do a full recce like us, use my guide:

 We finished our street art tour at Erich which has awesome breakfasts, tacos, skewers and cheese melts.